 Also Read: How to Disable Nvidia Geforce Experience?

 The majority of these hard resets necessitate that your phone is entirely shut off, not merely locked.
-If your phone isn’t responding and you can’t turn it off using the power button, you might need to pull the battery out, count to 10, and then replace it.
+If your phone isn’t responding and you can’t turn it off using the power button, you might need to pull the battery out, count to 10, and then place it back.
 If you need to replace the battery, don’t turn the phone back on.
-Keep the gadget turned off at all times.
+Keep the gadget turned off until you get the battery replaced.

 Make sure your phone isn’t plugged into a charger as well.
-The reset will not operate if the phone is hooked into a charger or if the device is not fully shut off.
+The reset will not operate if the phone is connected to a charger or if the device is not fully shut off.